Crown Prince Frederik Elected to IOC

 Prince Frederik announced his candidacy for the membership back in October 2006, and is the eighth Dane to be elected since the IOC began in the late nineteenth century.
 HRH joins fellow royals HRH The Grand Duke of Luxembourg, HSH Prince Albert II of Monaco, HRH The Prince of Orange, HRH The Princess Royal and HRH Princess Haya bint Al Hussein as an IOC member.

 Six new members were elected to the IOC in total, including Prince Frederik.
 The others were Richard Peterkin (St Lucia), Habu Ahmed Gumel (Nigeria), Lydia Nsekera (Burundi) and Göran Petersson (Sweden).
-IOC President Jacques Rogge was also re-elected for a second and final four-year term.Filed under Danish Royals
+IOC President Jacques Rogge was also re-elected for a second and final four-year term.Filed under Denmark

-Tagged Crown Prince Frederik, International Olympic Committee, Sport.
+Tagged Crown Prince Frederik of Denmark, International Olympic Committee, Sport.